 Pages: 235 (may differ)

-Setting: take place in the 1950s; Hagerstown, Pennsylvania at the pencey prep, a private school.
-It’s summer December, just before Christmas eve.
+Setting: It takes place in the 1950s; Hagerstown, Pennsylvania at the pencey prep, a private school.
+It’s December, just before Christmas eve.

-Point of view: A plot of The Catcher in the Rye takes place in the first person as Holden serves as both protagonist and narrator, and he also offers his limited biassed viewpoints of the events.
+Point of View: A plot of The Catcher in the Rye takes place in the first person as Holden serves as both protagonist and narrator, and he also offers his limited biased viewpoints of the events.

 Main Characters: Holden Caulfield, Mr Antolini, D.B., Phoebe, Allie.

+What Does The Title “The Catcher in the Rye” Mean?
 This title represents the novel’s main theme, which is the protection of innocence, mainly in children.
-“Catcher in the Rye refers to “Comin’ Thro the Rye,” a Robert Burns poem, and a symbol for the main character Holden’s desire to protect childhood innocence.
+“Catcher in the Rye refers to ‘Comin’ Thro the Rye,” a Robert Burns poem, and a symbol for the main character Holden’s desire to protect childhood innocence.

 He moves abruptly around New York City, running away from the criminals at Pencey Prep, shooting the bull with strangers in dive hotels, wandering alone round Central Park, getting beaten up by pimps and cut down by one-time girlfriends.